yassin448/WATI_AI/README.md

 - **YouTube Music Playback:** Play, pause, resume, or stop music from YouTube.
   - Example: `Play music Despacito`, `Stop music`
 - **Clear Chat:** Type `clear chat` to clear the chat history.
+- - **Aditional command:** Type `--no dataset` at the end of your question to answer without the default dataset.
 - **Exit Application:** Type `exit` to close the application.

 ### Feedback Mechanism